-Armstrong Immigration receives a significant number of inquiries from individuals, who have no legal status in the country in which they are residing and who wish to immigrate to Canada.
-The two (2) primary concerns for these individuals are:
+Armstrong Immigration, being a reputed immigration consultancy firm in Alberta receives a number of inquiries about PR and immigration from individuals who have no legal status in the country they are residing and who wish to immigrate to Canada.
+The two common concerns they usually have are:

-1. Whether their illegal status will render them ineligible to immigrate to Canada; and
+1. Whether their illegal status will make them ineligible for immigration to Canada.

-2. Whether their paperwork can be filed with the Canadian visa office in the country in which they are currently illegally residing.
+2. Whether their paperwork will be filed with the Canadian visa office or in the country they are illegally residing.

 When it comes to eligibility, illegal status in a third country will not at all render an individual to immigrate to Canada, unless a case of criminality is involved.

 At Armstrong Immigration, our visa consultants can file the required paperwork with the Canadian visa office in the country the applicant is currently residing.
 This is possible, if:

 (i) the applicant has at any point resided lawfully in the past in that country for at least a period of one year or more, OR

 (ii) the applicant is in possession of a valid visa that gives him/her the authorization to remain in that country for a period of at least one year.

 In any of these conditions is not fulfilled, the documentation must be filed with the Canadian visa office which normally serves the applicant’s home country/ habitual residence country /country of citizenship.